Robbie025/ComplexMethod/docs/source/SoftwarePrerequisites.rst

 Software Prerequisites
 ==========

+There are two version of the ComplexMethod available.
+An implementation in python as well as in Matlab.
+The documentation is written using Sphinx.
+To use the python code located in ComplexMeethod/python, Python 3.8.x (or higher) along with numpy are needed.
+The matlab source files require Matlab from MathWorks.

+The terminal based installation given here are for ubuntu based systems.
+Nonetheless, the source code for python and matlab should work in mac and windows systems, provided the necessary packages are installed.

 Git
 ----

+Git is optional and is not required to run the optimizer.
 To clone the complexmethod repository, git must be installed in your system.
 The following links will help you understand the basics of git, which is prerequisite if you would like to use the code and contribute to this project.

 	| http://git-scm.com/book/en/v2
 	| https://guides.github.com/introduction/flow/index.html